-NOPE!
-Since they are one of the few parts of skateboards or other action sports products that are almost completely unseen, many people tend to forget about and disregard the role of bearing spacers in providing a smooth ride.
+Since they are one of the few parts of skateboards or other action sports products that are almost completely unseen, many people tend to forget (or just don’t know) about and disregard the role of bearing spacers in providing a smooth ride.

-However, just because you cannot directly see bearing spacers does not mean they do not play a huge role in the performance of the bearings and wheels in general.
-In fact, they are so important that will only sell our skateboards with spacers included.
+However, just because you cannot directly see bearing spacers does not mean they do not play a huge role in the performance of the bearings and skateboard wheels in general.
+In fact, they are so important that will only sell our skateboards with high performance built-in spacer bearings.
 As a necessary component to keeping the bearings in your wheels parallel and aligned, the role of spacers are sure to drastically increase performance.

-As you can see from the side angle of a deconstructed wheel, bearing spacers sit right in the between the inner races of each bearing.
-With these spacers proper aligned with the inner races of the bearing, they will keep the balls and outer races of the bearings straight as well.
-With the proper sized spacer, the entire wheel will be sure to be kept in correct alignment, thus leading to decreased friction and higher performance.
+As you can see from the side angle of a deconstructed wheel, bearing spacers sit right in the between the inner races of each bearing on the truck axle.
+With these spacers properly aligned with the inner races of the bearing, they will keep the balls and outer races of the bearings straight as well.
+With the proper sized spacers and speed washers, the entire wheel will be sure to be kept in correct alignment, thus leading to decreased friction and higher performance.

 Aside from proper wheel alignment, there are several other difficulties with bearing performance that using spacers can help mitigate.
 These problems may include: